revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- `WebApplicationContext` object is used as the base object in Spring MVC application.
+- `WebApplicationContext` object is used as the base object in the Spring MVC application.
-- WebApplictionContext basically is extension of ApplicationContext `public interface WebApplicationContext extends ApplicationContext`.
+- WebApplictionContext is an extension of ApplicationContext `public interface WebApplicationContext extends ApplicationContext`.
 - WebApplicationContext is a web-aware ApplicationContext i.e., it has Servlet Context information.
 - In one web application, there can be multiple WebApplicationContext.
 - In one web application, there can be multiple DispatcherServlet, one for handling request and returns view whereas another which handle REST request & responses.